MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 "recommendations": "true"
 ---

-# Access private key vaults from your pipeline
+# Access a private key vault from your pipeline

-Azure key vaults offer a robust solution for managing credentials such as keys, secrets, and certificates with seamless security.
+Azure Key Vault offers a secure solution for managing credentials such as keys, secrets, and certificates with seamless security.
 Using Azure Pipelines, you can streamline the process of accessing and using key vaults, making it effortless to store and retrieve credentials.

 In certain scenarios, organizations prioritize security by restricting access to key vaults exclusively to designated Azure virtual networks to ensure the highest level of security for critical applications.